 - enable WAN Federation

-- override the default Envoy image with an image compatible with arm64
+- override the default, alpine based, Envoy image with an image compatible with arm64

 createFederationSecret entry.
 This should only be set in this primary datacenter.
 Later in this tutorial, we export the secret and copy it into the secondary datacenter.
-This allows the secondary datacenter to automatically negotiate WAN federation with the primary.
+This allows the secondary datacenter to negotiate WAN federation with the primary automatically.

 helm to install Consul with the